 Compared to TV advertising, radio advertising in St. Louis is relatively cheap.
 However, there are a few disadvantages.
 While you are certainly targeting a specific audience with your advertising, this audience is often distracted: working, driving, cleaning, cooking, etc. Let’s say you promote your website or phone number in a radio ad.
 Would the listener have a pen ready to jot it down or would they have to rely on memory?
 Unlike a direct mail or digital ad, there’s nothing to refer back to once a radio spot ends.
 You’re also relying on the listener to connect with you brand via sound alone.
 Finally, how will you know the response to your radio ad?
 Would you take the extra step of asking each customer how they heard about you?
 Wouldn’t you rather use a St. Louis advertising medium with robust reporting capabilities?
 You should consider the one-two punch of direct mail and digital to increase your sales with measurable results.

-Valpak has the unique distinction of being recognized as a Google Premier Partner and your Valpak of Greater St. Louis advertising team is Google AdWords-certified to deliver solid revenue and client growth.
+Valpak has the unique distinction of being recognized as a Google Premier Partner and your Valpak of Greater St. Louis advertising team is Google Ads certified to deliver solid revenue and client growth.
 Contact your local media experts today to get started.

 From direct mail coupons to solo direct mail, ad space that fits your business at prices that fit your budget.